-As of June 30, 2023 September 30, 2023, our model, as indicated above, shows a decline in our net interest income in rising rate scenarios and the 400 basis point falling rate scenario.
-In the rising rate scenarios, funding costs are modeled to rise faster than income on earning assets, due, in part, to the mix of funding which has shifted towards higher rate paying deposits and wholesale funding in recent quarters.
-In the 400 basis point falling rate scenario as of June 30, 2023, the model shows a decline in our net interest income as deposit floors limit interest expense savings.
-As shown in the table above, the model generated similar results as of December 31, 2022.
+As of September 30, 2023 March 31, 2024, our model, as indicated above, shows a decline in our net interest income in rising rate scenarios.
+In the rising rate scenarios, funding costs are modeled to rise faster than income on earning assets, due, in part, to the mix of funding which has shifted towards higher rate paying deposits, and wholesale funding which are more sensitive to changes in recent quarters.
+As shown in the table above, the model generated similar results as of December 31, 2022 December 31, 2023.
 That is, the model showed a decline in our net interest income in the rising rate scenarios as funding costs were modeled to rise faster than income on earning assets, due, in part, to the shift in our mix of funding.
+The simulation results are within policy limits and management therefore does not expect a material change to our current strategy over the near term.
 The rate scenarios that we model at each period end are dependent upon market conditions, which is why the rate scenarios that we model may differ from period-to-period.
-As such, we did not previously model an instantaneous 400 basis point decrease in interest rates at December 31, 2022 given the lower level of interest rates compared to June 30, 2023 September 30, 2023.
+As such, we did not previously model an instantaneous 400 basis point decrease in interest rates at December 31, 2022 given the lower level of interest rates compared to September 30, 2023.